codatio/codat-docs/docs/supplier-enablement/guides/manage-relationships.md

 ## Delete a company

 If you no longer require a company to be available in the Relationship Manager Portal, you can delete it.
 This action will delete the company record and all the data you previously received from it.
 As a result, you will no longer be able to access this company's reports in the Portal.
+This operation is not reversible.

 To do that, find the relevant company in the list, click the triple-dot menu and select **Delete company**.